 If you don't agree with that then you don't agree with the Yankees' general manager, Brian Cashman.

-Cash has evolved in his thinking and now seems to be more inclined to add offense as opposed to pitching, per an interview he did with ESPN New York 98.7 FM, according to Bryan Hoch and Jake Kring-Schreifels of MLB.com:
+Cash has evolved in his thinking and now seems to be more inclined to add offense as opposed to pitching, per an promo he did with ESPN New York 98.7 FM, according to Bryan Hoch and Jake Kring-Schreifels of MLB.com:

 "It's weird," Cashman said in an interview with ESPN New York 98.7 FM.
 "Our pitching has been drastically altered because of the injuries, and despite losing four out of five starters and all that stuff, our pitching has survived — surprisingly — to this point.
 I think our offense should be better.